shopware/docs/guides/plugins/plugins/framework/data-abstraction-layer/writing-data.md

 ## Prerequisites

-This guide is built upon the [plugin base guide](https://app.gitbook.com/@shopware/s/shopware/guides/plugins/plugins/plugin-base-guide), so having a look at it first won't hurt.
+This guide is built upon the plugin base guide [PLACEHOLDER-LINK: plugin base guide], so having a look at it first won't hurt.
 Having read the guide about [PLACEHOLDER-LINK: Reading data] or understanding how to read data is mandatory for at least one short part of this guide.